On Representing Resilience Requirements of Microservice Architecture Systems: Case Study

-By referring to mean values of running data we simulated, we set \textbf{3 seconds} and \textbf{90\%} as the baseline value of Response Time and Success Rate of services and containers.
-The baseline value of Available Instances in a pod was set to \textbf{3 instances}, as is configured in our deployment configuration file.
-For performance attributes varying from time like Success Orders and TPS, we used time series prediction algorithms to build performance benchmarks.
-Figure \ref{fig:order-perf} shows the predicted benchmark of the service performance attribute Success Orders (marked as red line), calculated by \textit{Triple Exponential Smoothing} with historical monitoring data (marked as blue line) on Success Orders.
-And Figure \ref{fig:sock-res-bench} shows the representation of the performance benchmarks of services and resources in Resilience Goal Decompositions View.
+By referring to mean values of running data we simulated, we set \textbf{3 seconds} and \textbf{90\%} as the benchmark value of Response Time and Success Rate.
+For performance attributes varying from time like Success Orders, we used time series prediction algorithms to build performance benchmarks with the workload data we simulated, as is shown in Figure \ref{fig:order-perf}.